 Efforts to understand what occurs during sleep and its impact on the health of animals and human beings alike have been documented for thousands of years.
 Even today, researchers are still trying to get a better understanding of sleep and how certain sleep disorders develop.

-Ancient Indian sages, Egyptians and Greeks, and Romans, have all described sleep in various ways, including naming the gods who brought dreams to sleepers.
+Ancient Indian sages, Egyptians, Greeks, and Romans have all described sleep in various ways, including naming the gods who brought dreams to sleepers.
 It was also well known that many people experienced sleep in two shifts, with an hour or three of intervening wakefulness, when one could have quiet time alone or visit one’s neighbors, or complete some task.

-Around 450 BC, a Greek physician, Alcmaeon, postulated that sleep was a spell of unconsciousness brought on by the lack of circulation to the brain, because of blood draining from the body surface.
-Similarly, circa 400 BC, it was thought that the drop in the surface temperature of a sleeping person was the cause of sleep.
+Around 450 BC, a Greek physician named Alcmaeon postulated that sleep was a spell of unconsciousness brought on by the lack of circulation to the brain because of blood draining from the body surface.
+Similarly, around 400 BC, it was thought that the drop in the surface temperature of a sleeping person was the cause of sleep.

-About 50 years later, Aristotle commented that sleep was an arrest of consciousness, in the heart (thought to be the seat of sense and sensibility), so it would last longer.
+About 50 years later, Aristotle commented that sleep was an arrest of consciousness in the heart, which, at the time, was thought to be the seat of sense and sensibility, so it would last longer.
 He connected the digestive process with the onset of sleep as well

 It was in 162 AD that Galen identified the brain, rather than the heart, as the seat of consciousness.
 Over the next 1600 years, however, little progress was made in understanding the nature of sleep.
 It is important to note that sleep was thought of as a detoxifying process, one which shut down some bodily mechanisms, or as being brought on by the lack of blood.